-- Ensure that information is offered in alternative formats and languages other than English according to the following requirements: - ✓ Translators and interpreters for languages other than English are to be National Accreditation Authority for Translators and Interpreters (NAATI) accredited level 3, at a minimum. - ✓ Deaf Interpreters are to be NAATI accredited level 2 (level 3 for legal matters). - ✓ Braille transcriptions are to be sought from organisations who are able to provide transcriptions that meet the standards as outlined by the Australian Braille Authority. - ✓ Transcription of documents in other formats, such as Easy English, should be sought from a suitably qualified and reputable service provider. - Integrate access and inclusion principles into the City's communications and provide access to clear, accessible information in a variety of formats and media, including but not limited to: - ✓ Ensuring an audio loop is used at Council meetings (and formal meetings at external venues) to ensure that people who are hard of hearing are able to participate. - ✓ Advertising the availability of an Auslan interpreter on request for Council meetings, other meetings and any City events, programs or workshops and engaging an interpreter when requested. - ✓ Publicising, on written material in languages other than English, the availability of information in different formats. - ✓ Including a standard phrase indicating documents are available in alternative formats on brochures, promotional material and letters where appropriate. - ✓ Ensuring the City's website is W3C Web Accessibility Guidelines (WCAG) 2.2 level AA compliant. - ✓ Providing closed captioning and audio description facilities for all video content. - ✓ Providing image descriptions for social media and public documents as appropriate. - ✓ Using live captioning technology where possible during presentations, meetings and workshops. - ✓ Using augmented communication tools to support complex communication needs.
+- Ensure that information is offered in alternative formats and languages other than English according to the following requirements: - ✓ Translations Translators and interpreters for languages other than English are to be National Accreditation Authority for Translators and Interpreters (NAATI) accredited level 3, at a minimum. - ✓ Deaf Interpreters are to be NAATI accredited level 2 (level 3 for legal matters). - Braille-translations transcriptions are to be sought from the Association for the Blind organisations who are able to provide transcriptions that meet the Australian Standards as outlined by the Australian Braille Authority. - Transcription of documents in other formats, such as Easy English, should be sought from a suitably qualified and reputable service provider. - Integrate equitable access and inclusion principles into the City's communications practices and provide access to clear, accessible information in a variety of formats and media, including but not limited to: - Ensuring an audio loop is used at Council meetings (and formal meetings at external venues) to ensure that people with a hearing impairment who are hard of hearing are able to participate. - Advertising the availability of an Auslan interpreter on request for Council meetings, other meetings and any City events, programs or workshops and engaging an interpreter when requested. - ✓ Publicising, on written material in languages other than English, the availability of information in different formats. - ✓ Including a standard phrase indicating documents are available in alternative formats on brochures, promotional material and letters where appropriate. - ✓ Ensuring the City's website is W3C Web Accessibility Guidelines compliant. - ✓ Providing closed captioning and audio description facilities in for all video content presentations and televisions. - Providing image descriptions for social media and public documents as appropriate. - ✓ Using live voice to text technology where possible during presentations, meetings and workshops. - ✓ Using augmented communication tools to support complex communication needs.